daodaofr/caffe-re-id/README.md

 This is the code for paper: Person Re-Identification via Recurrent Feature Aggregation, Yichao Yan, Bingbing Ni, Zhichao Song, chao Ma, Yan Yan, xiaokang Yang, In ECCV 2016.

+Tested on Ubuntu 14.04.
 Compile by the command line:

 make all